fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 -----------------------
 The following special input functions are available:

+- ``and``, only execute the next function if the previous succeeded (note: only some functions report success)

 - ``accept-autosuggestion``, accept the current autosuggestion completely

 - ``backward-char``, moves one character to the left